CemalUnal/Photomosaic-filter/README.md

 # License
 Matlab

+# Notes
-Results of this filter is provided in the results.pdf file.
+Results of this photomosaic filter is provided in the results.pdf file.
 Also you can see details of this project in this pdf file. (see https://github.com/CemalUnal/XDoG-Filter/blob/master/results/results.pdf)